 This cream is packed with under-eye skin helpers like caffeine, antioxidants, peptides and methyl estradiol-propanoate, an ingredient that, according to Barr, “ignites the skin’s estrogen-receptor pathway non-hormonally to treat estrogen-deficient skin by tightening, firming and hydrating the skin without the side effects of estrogen.”

 Barr says that this cooling product offers relief from hot flashes, soothes the skin and reduces inflammation, all with the help of key ingredients like holy basil and antioxidants.
 Barr also likes this product because it’s free of not-so-great things for the skin, such as parabens, sulfates and mineral oils.
 The company completed a clinical study of the product, finding that 89 percent of participants felt refreshed immediately.

 If you’re looking for a face mask that tightens, hydrates and lifts to soothe and smooth your skin, Barr recommends this one filled with hyaluronic acid.
 One reviewer said that the firming effects lasted after removal and her forehead looks considerably firmer after just two weeks of use.

 Barr says that as estrogen declines, the skin in the vaginal area becomes drier and more vulnerable to irritation.
 This lotion with coconut oil, sunflower seed oil, safflower seed oil and vitamins E and B3 will moisturize and support the skin barrier.

 While a prescription retinoid is considered the “go-to” for promoting skin cell turnover, boosting collagen production and improving fine lines and wrinkles, not everyone can tolerate the dryness, irritation and redness that may accompany its use.
-The alternative is bakuchiol, a plant-derived retinol that has shown similar efficacy without the irritation, and this effective serum has it.
+The alternative is bakuchiol, a plant-derived ingredient that has shown similar efficacy without the irritation — and this effective serum has it.